After you’ve found the right freelancer or agency for your project, hiring them is simple.

-- Click the Hire Freelancer button.
+- Click the Hire Freelancer or Hire Agency button

-- They could decline your offer and withdraw their proposal.
+- They could decline your offer and withdraw their proposal

-- They could message you to discuss alternative terms.
+- They could message you to discuss alternative terms

-You can confirm that your new contract is active by going to the My Jobs tab and check the list of Contracts.
+You can confirm that your new contract is active by going to the My Jobs page and check the list of Contracts.
 If it is an hourly job, your freelancer can’t log time until the start date.